 - We are opposing efforts to define 'Islamophobia' as "a type of racism that targets expressions of Muslimness or perceived Muslimness" on the basis that it has negative consequences for free speech.

-- We welcomed Irish voters' decision to repeal the blasphemy provisions in their country's constitution and have called for blasphemy laws in Scotland and Northern Ireland to also be repealed.
+- We welcomed Irish voters' decision to repeal the blasphemy provisions in their country's constitution in 2018 and have called for blasphemy laws in Northern Ireland to also be repealed.

 - We are a founding member of the Defend Free Speech Campaign.
 Together with a coalition of other free speech advocates we work to ensure efforts to combat extremism do not come at the expense of our right to free speech.